University Master's Degree in Management of Tourism Destinations - 8th edition

 Online teaching organisation

 From October to December, that is, during the online period, there are weekly classes per subject.
-Each live class lasts one hour and is conducted via the virtual campuses of the URV.
+Each live class lasts one hour, is conducted live via the virtual campus of the URV and is recorded.
 They are recorded so that students can watch them whenever and as often as they need to.

 By January, the assessment of each online subject is carried out via the delivery of research papers, tests and individual exams on the virtual campus (Moodle).
 In January, individual tests are carried out to verify the identity of each student and their progress in each subject.

 Internships are an optional subject available for both online and face-to-face.
 They can be made at the Tourism Board, in cultural facilities, tourism companies... which may be national or international, meaning the student can do it in their country of origin.

 The Faculty of Tourism and Geography has a long tradition in managing the internships of their students.
 Visit the Faculty’s website to get more information about the external practices (information in Spanish).